 - The tensioning mechanism doesn’t come with a manual and it’s possible to over-tighten

 For what you are getting this is one of the cheapest bow saws out there.
-It is no doubt one of the best bows saw for cutting logs.
+It is no doubt one of the best bows saw for cutting logs for camping.
 In addition, there are a number of replacement blades so you can use it for longer.